-As their foots beat a tattoo retreat down the stairway, the second Mrs. Hoople sat upright, a sound like a croak escaping her.
-She arose slowly, each foot, after her habit, touching the floor with a groan; and donning a canton-flannel wrapper too short in front and too long behind, she solemnly proceeded kitchenward.
+As their footfalls beat a tattoo retreat down the stairway, the second Mrs. Hoople sat upright, a sound like a croak escaping her.
+She arose slowly, each foot, after her habit, touching the floor with a groan; and donning a canton-flannel wrap over too short in front and too long behind, she solemnly proceeded kitchenward.
 Twenty minutes later she returned a tray in her hand, and on the tray was an egg, a pot of coffee, two slices of toast, and sugar and milk.
 Mrs. Hoople set it on the bed, and carefully climbed in afterwards.
-Then, the tray on her lap, the second Mrs. Hoople, for the first time in the history of either Mrs. Hoople, calmly ate her breakfast in bed!
+Then, the tray on her lap, the second Mrs. Hoople, for the first time in the history of either Mrs. Hoople, calmly ate her breakfast in bed.

 The hours passed.
-One by one they fell away.
-As Mr. Hoople and Al set foot to the landing of the top-floor mat, the clock struck just half past five but six.
-Together, father and son had gone to look at a downtown shop store on which Mr. Hoople long had his eye, hence the break in their daily routine.
-Mr. Hoople's hand was a large, slightly faded bunch of roses, which Mr. Hoople had acquired at a discount, the florist skeptical of their ability to last another day.
-But in their frailty they won distinction, the first floral tribute known in Mr. Hoople's home since the demise of the first Mrs. Hoople.
-She had died of chronic anæmia, and the shoe store had sent a wreath.
-Mr. Hoople, inserting his doorkkey, composed his features to a smile.
+One by one they fled away.

+As Mr. Hoople and Al set foot to the landing of the top-floor flat, the clock struck half past five but six.
+Together father and son had gone to look at a downtown shoe store on which Mr. Hoople long had had his eye-hence the break in his daily routine.
+In Mr. Hoople's hand was a large, slightly faded bunch of roses, which Mr. Hoople had acquired at a discount, the florist skeptical of their ability to last another day.
+But in their frailty they wore distinction, the first floral tribute known in Mr. Hoople's home since the demise of the first Mrs. Hoople.
+She had died of chronic anaemia, and the shoe store had sent a wreath.
+Mr. Hoople, inserting his doorkey, composed his features to smile.